jackocnr/intl-tel-input/README.md

 ## Features
 * Automatically format the number as the user types
-* Automatically set the input placeholder to an example number for the selected country (requires the utilsScript option)
+* Automatically set the input placeholder to an example number for the selected country
 * Navigate the country dropdown by typing a country's name, or using up/down keys
 * Selecting a country from the dropdown will update the dial code in the input
 * Typing a different dial code will automatically update the displayed flag